Top 11 job board websites in the UK featuring Indeed, Monster and Reed on UK map background

 A highly targeted niche board for students and graduates in the STEM field.
 The UK job market is seeing a high demand for STEM skills, with many employers struggling to fill specialist roles.
 Gradcracker bridges this gap by focusing exclusively on science, technology, engineering, and mathematics students and graduates.

 For Job Seekers: It’s an indispensable tool if you’re a student or recent graduate in a STEM field.
 You’ll find a curated list of placements, internships, and graduate schemes from leading employers, making your job search incredibly efficient.
+Students can also use an average grade calculator to track their overall results before applying for jobs.

 For Employers: If your business relies on STEM talent, Gradcracker provides direct access to a pipeline of the UK’s brightest and most relevant new graduates.
 It’s a highly effective way to build your talent pool and recruit future leaders.